guildai/guild.ai/pages/index.md

   <div class="col-lg-8">
     <p style="margin-bottom:0">

-      Guild is <strong>light weight and easy to use</strong>.
-It's an open source, external toolkit &mdash; not a framework.
-Guild runs your unmodified code.
-This lets you automate experiments using any library or script.
+      Guild is <strong>ultra light weight</strong> and <strong>open
+      source</strong>.
+It's an external tool that runs your unmodified code.
+This lets you quickly automate experiments using any library or script.
 Guild doesn't depend on databases or other infrastructure to manage experiments.

     </p>
   </div>